 The Bean Counter

-An unusual wine – Italy’s Appassimento style made from Spain’s Monastrell and France’s Marselan grapes.
+An exceptional wine – Italy’s Appassimento style made from Spain’s Monastrell and France’s Marselan grapes.

 Old vine Monastrell grapes from chalky soils are picked slightly later in the season.
 A short maceration for just 3-4 days, then pressed and fermented in stainless steel.
 It is blended with about 10% of the fresher Marselan variety, grown locally, with a light filtration before bottling.